duygusimsek/stock_analysis/README.md

 * The code for InputBox, activation for worksheet, creating headers of the chart, arrays for 12 tickers were written.
 * “For loops” was created to find stock changes for the defining year in the dataset.
 * A ticker array was created to go through rows in the dataset.
 [AllStockAnalysis_OriginalCode](https://github.com/duygusimsek/stock_analysis/blob/main/AllStockAnalysis_OriginalCode.bas)
-* After running the original code, the time performance of the code for in years 2017 and 2018 are given below.
-* (add the images of original code running times).
 * Lastly, for formating the worksheet, “font-style”, “line-style”,”number-format” and “columns-autofit” were written.
 * To run the analysis easily, the button function (Run Analysis For All- Original Code) was used on the worksheet.